 As far as the labor, we paid our hardscaper to dig up the old pavers and remove them, carve out an enlarged area for the new patio, run our downspouts / drain pipes under the patio, lay down and seal the bluestone, and put together and install a simple firepit in the bluestone patio (more on that later!).

 The breakdown of what we paid for the bluestone patio with everything included (except the firepit) came out to $17.00 per square foot.
 We have used this particular hardscaper before, and personally, it is my opinion that his labor costs are always on the lower end so you might be quoted higher.

 Tips To Consider When Using Bluestone

-I would encourage you to go as large as budget allows if you also have enough yard space as you need.
+I would encourage you to go as large as budget allows, if you have enough yard space!
 Bluestone is so beautiful to look at, it can take a normal patio and really elevate the space.

 If your patio is against your home, I think it looks nice to leave a natural area in between the patio and the foundation, so you can have greenery or flowers right up against the house.

 But mid project, we decided to butt our bluestone patio right up directly to the edge of the house.

 A bed for flowers would have looked nicer but for me, with 4 children already, I need to keep things easy.
-I figured I would rather plop down a few container pots of greenery that I could switch up as needed, and not worry about the maintenance of a flower bed each summer.
+I figured I would rather plop down a few container pots of greenery that I could switch up as needed, and not worry about the maintenance each summer.